shivalkarrahul/demo-three-tier-app-on-aws/README.md

 <details>
 <summary>📖 Theory: The Storage Layer</summary>

-In this step, we create an S3 bucket to store files uploaded by users.
+In this step, we create an **Amazon S3 bucket** to store files uploaded by users.

-	•	The bucket will hold images, documents, or any backend files required by the application.
+- The bucket will hold **images, documents, or any backend files** required by the application.
-	•	Proper permissions and versioning ensure security and easy recovery of files.
+- **Proper permissions and versioning** ensure security and easy recovery of files.
-After this step, the S3 bucket is ready to support backend file storage.
+- After this step, the S3 bucket is ready to support backend file storage.
-This bucket will be used for backend purposes.
-Files uploaded to the demo-app will be stored here.
+- Files uploaded to the `demo-app` will be stored here.

-Theory: The Storage Layer
-In a cloud-native architecture, it's best practice to separate file storage from your application's compute layer.
-Amazon S3 (Simple Storage Service) is an object storage service that provides a simple, scalable, and highly available solution for storing and retrieving any amount of data.
-Using S3 for your application's files means you don't have to worry about managing disk space on your servers.
-S3 is incredibly durable, and features like Bucket Versioning give you a safety net by keeping multiple versions of a file, allowing you to easily recover from accidental deletions or overwrites.
-By enabling Block Public Access, we ensure that the bucket is not exposed to the public internet by default, which is a critical security measure to protect sensitive files.
+---

+#### Detailed Explanation

+**Why a Separate Storage Layer?**
+In a **cloud-native architecture**, it’s best practice to separate **file storage** from your application’s **compute layer**.
+This ensures files are not tied to a single server and remain available even if servers are replaced, restarted, or scaled.

+**Amazon S3 (Simple Storage Service):**
+- Provides **object storage** that is **scalable, durable, and highly available**.
+- Allows storing and retrieving **any amount of data** at any time.
+- Removes the need to manage physical disks or worry about capacity planning.

+**Key Features for Security & Reliability:**
+- **Bucket Versioning:** Keeps multiple versions of a file → easy recovery from **accidental deletions or overwrites**.
+- **Block Public Access:** Prevents files from being exposed to the internet by default → critical for protecting **sensitive data**.
+- **IAM Policies & Permissions:** Ensure only authorized services (e.g., your app servers) can access the bucket.

+---

+✅ **Why this matters:**
+By using S3 for file storage, you gain a **cost-effective, secure, and highly durable storage solution** that integrates seamlessly with the rest of your AWS architecture.

 </details>

 ### 1. Create an S3 Bucket
 1. Open **AWS Console → Navigate to S3**.